whysql-why/ChatRoom/README.md

-# YOU MIGHT WANT TO CREATE A FOLDER CALLED: "ACCOUNTS.txt"
+# YOU MIGHT WANT TO CREATE A FILE CALLED: "ACCOUNTS.txt"

 accounts.txt format:
 username:password